syncfusion-content/javascript-docs/js/Grid/Sorting.md

 });
 {% endhighlight %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](sorting_images/sorting_img2.png)

-## Multi-Column Sorting
+## Multi-column sorting

-Sort multiple columns in grid by setting [`allowMultiSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowmultisorting "allowMultiSorting") property as true.
+Sort multiple columns in grid by setting the [`allowMultiSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowmultisorting "allowMultiSorting") property as true.
 The sorting order is displayed in the header while doing multi sorting.

 You can sort more than one column by pressing "Ctrl key + mouse left click" on the column header.
 To clear sorting for particular column, press "Shift + mouse left click".

-N> [`allowSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowsorting "allowSorting") must be true while enabling multi sort.
+N> The [`allowSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowsorting "allowSorting") must be true while enabling multi sort.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% highlight html %}
 <div id="Grid"></div>